lab-cosmo/i-pi-dev_archive/pages/pages-root-folder/index.md

 About i-PI
 ==========
-i-PI is a universal force engine interface written in Python, designed to be used together with an ab-initio evaluation of the interactions between the atoms.
-The main goal is to decouple the problem of evolving the ionic positions to sample the appropriate thermodynamic ensemble and the problem of computing the inter-atomic forces.
+i-PI is a universal force engine interface written in Python, designed to be used together with an ab-initio (or force-field based) evaluation of the interactions between the atoms.
+The main goal is to
+decouple the problem of evolving the ionic positions to sample the appropriate thermodynamic ensemble and the problem of computing the inter-atomic forces.